mdekauwe/mdekauwe.github.io/research.md

 subtitle:
 ---

-Our research group investigates how plants respond to global environmental changes, including rising CO<sub>2</sub>, increasing temperatures, and shifting water availability.
-We integrate diverse observation streams — such as manipulation experiments, eddy covariance, and satellite data — with vegetation models and statistical methods to enhance our understanding and improve predictions of future ecosystem change.
+Our research group investigates how plants respond to global environmental changes, including rising CO<sub>2</sub>, warming, and shifts in water availability, with a particular interest in how these changes affect ecosystem carbon and water cycles.
+We integrate multiple observation data streams — from manipulation experiments, eddy covariance, and satellite data — with vegetation models and statistical methods to advance process understanding and improve predictions of future ecosystem change.

 <div class="floated_img">
 <!-- <center><img src="assets/img/aus_ndvi.gif" alt="Aus NDVI" ></center> -->